"The proper study of mankind is man."

 Large-scale epigenomics in human cohorts

-To paraphrase Pope's statement, understanding diseases that afflict the mankind requires the study of humans themselves.
-However, humans are exposed to countless and often uncontrollable environmental stimuli, including day-to-day life stressors, that can affect the epigenome in subtle and complex ways.
-To disentangle such complexity with the highest precision possible, the Zannas Lab at the University of North Carolina at Chapel Hill conducts large-scale epigenomic analyses in human cohorts with documented stress exposure and disease outcomes.
-Participating cohorts include the longitudinal AURORA (Advancing Understanding of RecOvery afteR traumA) study and the long-term national Women's Health Initiative (WHI).
-These analyses are implemented through collaborations of our lab with UNC principal investigators Dr. Samuel A. McLean (AURORA) and Dr. Eric Whitsel (WHI).
+To paraphrase Pope's statement, a complete understanding of diseases afflicting the humankind requires the study of living humans.
+However, humans are exposed to countless and often uncontrollable environmental stimuli, including day-to-day stressors, that can affect the epigenome in subtle and complex ways.
+To disentangle such complexity with the highest precision possible, we conduct large-scale epigenomic analyses through established collaborations with human cohorts that have well-documented stress exposure and disease outcomes.
+Participating cohorts include several studies affiliated with the Trans-Omics for Precision Medicine (TOPMed) program, the longitudinal AURORA (Advancing Understanding of RecOvery afteR traumA) study, cohorts of the Psychiatric Genomics Consortium, and populations undergoing chronic caregiving stress (total >30,000 participants with available epigenetic and phenotypic data to date).
+Key epigenetic signatures identified by these large-scale analyses are mechanistically dissected in relevant experimental systems.

 Mechanistic investigations in cell models